The Great Garrick: Plot

 Upon parting, Garrick overhears the drunken "blacksmith" reviewing his script.
 He tosses the miscreant into a pond and disguises himself in his place.
 After telling the aghast company that he has killed Garrick, the spooked actors ready to flee.
 Catching them off their guard, Garrick reveals himself and derides the Comédie's performance, then pivots in place and expresses his admiration for the troupe and disclaims he ever said he would go to Paris to teach it how to act.

-Afterwards, he storms at Germaine for her bad acting and even worse lovemaking.
+Afterwards, he storms at Germaine for her bad acting and even worse sex.
 Infuriated, she bewails that she does not have the necessary experience to fool him.
 Garrick assails her to quit the stage.

 Downstairs, Picard apologizes on behalf of the company and begs Garrick to join them in Paris.
 He graciously accepts.

 At his premiere in the lead of Don Juan Garrick searches backstage for Germaine.
 He learns from Picard that she was just a random traveler.
 Realizing that she had been truthful in expressing her love for him, and that he indeed loved her, he declares that he is too distraught to perform ever again.
 He goes out to express his regrets to the audience and spies Germaine in a box, beaming.
 Dumbstruck, he sees prompter Cabot hold up a sign assuring him that she understands his error and all is well.

 Inspired, Garrick expresses his passion for her veiled in showers of praise for La Belle France.
 She tosses him a flower, triggering a rain of blossoms from the audience.